stangri/source.openwrt.melmac.net/simple-adblock/files/README.md

 ## How does it work

-This service downloads (and processes in the background, removing comments and other useless data) lists of hosts and domains to be blocked, combines those lists into one big block list, removes duplicates and sorts it and then removes your whitelisted domains from the block list before converting to to DNSMASQ-compatible file and restarting DNSMASQ.
-The result of the process is that DNSMASQ returns NXDOMAIN or 127.0.0.1 (depending on settings) for the blocked domains.
+This service downloads (and processes in the background, removing comments and other useless data) lists of hosts and domains to be blocked, combines those lists into one big block list, removes duplicates and sorts it and then removes your whitelisted domains from the block list before converting to to DNSMASQ/Unbound-compatible file and restarting DNSMASQ/Unbound if needed.
+The result of the process is that DNSMASQ/Unbound return NXDOMAIN or 127.0.0.1 (depending on settings) for the blocked domains.

 If you specify ```google.com``` as a domain to be whitelisted, you will have access to ```google.com```, ```www.google.com```, ```analytics.google.com```, but not fake domains like ```email-google.com``` or ```drive.google.com.verify.signin.normandeassociation.com``` for example.
 If you only want to allow ```www.google.com``` while blocking all other ```google.com``` subdomains, just specify ```www.google.com``` as domain to be whitelisted.